barathvelmu/hangman-game/README.md

 ### 2.)
 Run the program
 To do this simply run "python hangman.py" and that will run the program for you.

 There we go, we have just started the game.
-Happy Hangman-ning!
+Happy Hangman-ing!

 ## What are your next steps?
 My next steps is to defientely bring my web development skills and try to bring this as a full fledegde web application.
 That would be super cool as people will get to play with their friends online.
 Right now as it only runs as a program, it is hard to enjoy with people online.
 It also doesn't carry the best user interface.